 In today’s uncertain environment, project budgets may be under new scrutiny.
 If you or your client loves natural stone, but think it’s out of your budget, you may want to think again.
 Look to the project’s life cycle for clues that stone may be more affordable than you imagine.

 Natural stone draws many admirers due to its beauty and distinctive appearance.
 No two pieces are exactly the same.
 It’s often viewed as a luxury material, and a mistaken assumption is that natural stone is too expensive for many projects.

 Because natural is often viewed as cost-prohibitive, one of the most common mistakes we hear is, “We love using stone, but we don’t have a lot of projects that have the budget for it.”

 When we hear a statement like this, we dig a little deeper: “What kind of projects are you working on?”
-We ask this because natural stone can easily align with the owner’s budget whenever a project is designed for long-term use.
+When the response is a government or university project, which will have a life cycle for many generations, we realize the design team may have mistakenly assumed stone is too expensive.
+Natural stone can easily align with the owner’s budget whenever a project is designed for long-term use.

 Mark Dawson, Managing Principal at Sasaki Associates, has found natural stone to be ideal for projects with long intended lifespans.

 “We use granite frequently in our projects because it lasts forever,” said Dawson.
 “The short-term incremental cost in year one will be offset in year 10 by the durability and the lack of maintenance and repair needed.
 If a repair is needed, you can lift off the stone and repair it or even get a new piece that could match very closely.
 Additionally, stairs are hugely important in public spaces.
 When you use concrete in a cold climate and need to put salt down, the concrete can deteriorate over time.
 It will take hundreds of years for granite to wear down.”

 What Is Your Project Goal & Target Longevity?